JBierenbroodspot/mastermind/README.md

 ## Backend

-The game of Mastermind and the algorithms are written in Python and can be found in `lib/python/mastermind`.
+The game of Mastermind and the algorithms are written in Python and can be found in `src/`.
 Run `mastermind.py` for a (very minimalistic and computer optimized) game of Mastermind.
-You can run each algorithm simply by running a module in `algorithm/`.
+You can run each algorithm simply by running a module in `src/algorithm/`.
 There are no dependencies.

-## Frontend

-Has not been added yet.
-The only worthwhile things to check out can be found in `lib/python/`.
-The rest is all automatically generated boilerplate.